 3. Stay Comfy with a Sleeping Pad or Air Mattress

-It’s difficult to fall asleep on the cold, hard ground, and doing so will leave you with a sore body the next morning.
-Pack a sleeping pad or air mattress to avoid this issue.
+It’s difficult to fall asleep on the cold, hard ground, and doing so will leave you with a sore body the following day.
+Knowing what to sleep on when camping and packing a camping cot, sleeping pad, or air mattress to avoid this issue.

 4. Pack an Eye Mask